rogargon/myrecommendations/README.md

 Recommendation applications developed using Django, including for the moment just:
 - MyRestaurants

-Developed following a Behaviour Driven Development approach.
+The project is developed following an Agile Behaviour Driven Development approach.

 The source code for this project is available from:
 [https://github.com/rogargon/myrecommendations-bdd](https://github.com/rogargon/myrecommendations-bdd)